-Seed investment has evolved, and VC-lead "mega seeds" are becoming more and more common.
+Seed investment has evolved, and Venture Capital-lead "mega seeds" are more and more common.
 But despite the allure of big name investors and big money rounds, allowing a VC into your seed isn't without its risks.

 Today, I'm weighing up the pros and cons of VC-led seed rounds, and stopping you from killing your Series A before it's even begun.